Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/03-sql-joins.md

 Alternatively, we can use the word `USING`, as a short-hand. `USING` only works on columns which share the same name.
-In this case we are telling the manager that we want to combine `surveys` with `species` and that the common column is `species_id`.
+In this case we are telling the manager that we want to combine `players` with `matches` and that the common column is `species_id`.

     SELECT *
-    FROM surveys
+    FROM players
-    JOIN species
+    JOIN matches
     USING (species_id);

 The output will only have one **species_id** column